FOSSEE/sdes-stscripts/ult/ult_10/script.rst

 ..
 R11

-Let us now make a small change in one of quick.c file and run the ``cmp`` command again.
+Let us now make a small change in one of the quick.c file and run the ``cmp`` command again.

 ..
 L11